 Council conducted the Move Safe Brisbane consultation from 31 July to 28 August 2018 to help improve safety for people walking and riding in Brisbane.
-The consultation was the first step in gathering feedback on this important issue as part of Council’s Pedestrian Safety Review.
+The consultation was the first step in gathering feedback on this important issue as part of Council’s Citywide Pedestrian Safety Review.

 Ann Street speed reduction